smithWEBtek/swt-v3/db/posts/cernan.md

 ***
 ***

 Hi Cernan,
 We are set to meet tomorrow at 330PM Pacific Time
 My project [repo is here](https://github.com/smithWEBtek/piano-student-api)

+Slack username:  @smithwebtek

-If you have time to reply, below are 2 questions about refreshing data from Redux state and using routing to trigger refetch of Redux state.
+Below are 2 questions about refreshing data from Redux state and using routing to trigger refetch of Redux state.

 Below that I have summarized the refactoring done since last meeting.

+If you have any quick feedback, I would be grateful!

+-Brad Smith

 ---------------------------------------------------------------------------------------